Richard The Disney Grand Floridian Greeter Was Evacuated During Hurricane Irma And Could Use Your Well Wishes

 A post from Arthur Lyons in the Facebook group I’m So Disney reported that the police actually had to evacuate Richard from his home before Irma hit.
 He was taken to a shelter originally, but he has since been put up by Disney at the Grand Floridian Resort, with which he is obviously familiar.

-As of that update from today, Richard doesn’t quite know how his home or belongings fared in the storm as he has not yet been able to return there.
+According to an update from today, Richard doesn’t quite know how his home or belongings fared in the storm, as he has not yet been able to return there.
 So, as of Friday afternoon, the extent of the flooding or what damage his home may have is not yet known.

-There have been some reports going around that on Twitter that Richard lost everything in Hurricane Irma, but that is not yet confirmed.
+There have been some reports going around on Twitter that Richard lost everything in Hurricane Irma, but that is not yet confirmed.

 Just heard Richard from Disney’s Grand Floridian lost everything in the Hurricane.
 He was at a shelter but now staying on property. pic.twitter.com/DKfwDj0aXg